Witiko/doctoral-thesis/main.md

 In this section, I will report the results of my experiments in learning fast token embeddings:

-- In Section \ref{sec:quantized-token-embeddings-with-fast-bitwise-arithmetic},
+- In Section~\vref{sec:quantized-token-embeddings-with-fast-bitwise-arithmetic},
   I will show that quantizing the Word2Vec language model makes it possible to compute a fast and accurate bitwise approximation of the cosine similarity between two token embeddings.

-- In Section \ref{sec:position-independent-token-embeddings-speed}, I will show that constraining the fastText positional language model improves its training speed.
+- In Section~\vref{sec:position-independent-token-embeddings-speed}, I will show
+  that constraining the fastText positional language model improves its training speed.